 - Flight Reference Handbook – Contains some useful tools, tables and reference charts that will help you not only with the course but also into your piloting careers.

-- Exam Reference Material – The theory exam is open book but all the material you will need to reference to complete the exam is contained in this document.
+- Exam Reference Material – All the material you will need to reference to complete the exam is contained in this document.

 Ground School (2 days)